DonaldWhyte/deep-learning-with-rnns/contents.md

 Single perceptrons are straight line equations.

-They have single output.
+Produce a single output.

 Need a *network* of neurons to output the full one-hot vector.

 [NEXT]
 ### Neural Networks

-Uses *many* perceptrons
+Uses *many* perceptrons to:

-Bundle those TODO
+* learn patterns in complex data, like language
+* produce the multiple outputs required for text prediction

 [NEXT]
 ![nn_chars_filled_in](images/nn_chars_filled_in.svg)